Skip to main content

 Try Beyond Time Free

-How do you set work-life balance goals without spreading yourself thin?
+How do You set work-life balance goals without spreading yourself thin?

 The goal isn't to pursue everything simultaneously.
 It's to have intentional representation across life areas while focusing your energy on what matters most right now.

-How do you conduct an annual life audit?
+How do You conduct an annual life audit?

 Once a year, evaluate each life area on a simple 1-10 scale: